 AI vs ML vs DL

 The most common doubt is AI vs ML vs DL.
-In simple terms, Deep Learning is a subset of Machine Learning, which in turn a part of Artificial Intelligence.
+In simple terms, Deep Learning is a subset of Machine Learning, which in turn is a part of Artificial Intelligence.
 Artificial Intelligence acts as an umbrella, under which Machine Learning and Deep Learning exist.

 Below are the key points that differentiate between Artificial intelligence, Machine Learning, and Deep Learning: